matrix-org/matrix-spec-proposals/proposals/2472-symmetric-ssss.md

   bits that should be generated from PBKDF2 (in other words, the size of the key).

+* For the purposes of allowing clients to check whether a user has correctly entered the key, clients should:

+  1. encrypt and MAC a message consisting of 32 bytes of 0 as described above, using the empty string as the info parameter to the HKDF in step 1.
+  2. store the `iv` and `mac` in the `m.secret_storage.key.[key ID]` account-data.

 * The `passthrough` property specified in the "Enconding the recovery key for server-side storage via MSC1946" section of MSC1219 is removed.
 The primary purpose of that property was to allow easy migration of pre-MSC1946 backups,